intermine/im-docs/docs/webapp/region-search/index.rst

       <form-property name="strandSpecific" type="java.lang.Boolean"/>
   </form-bean>

-2. Activate this by setting the following property in $MINE/webapp/resources/web.properties
+2. Activate this by setting the following property in `web.properties`

 .. code-block:: properties